2011 in Bellator MMA: Results

-Solomon defeated Sledzion via KO (punch) at 1:10 in round 1.

 Bellator 58

 Bellator 58 was a mixed martial arts event held by Bellator Fighting Championships.
-It took place on November 19, 2011 at Seminole Hard Rock Hotel and Casino in Hollywood, Florida.
+It took place on November 19, 2011, at Seminole Hard Rock Hotel and Casino in Hollywood, Florida.
 The event was distributed live in prime time by MTV2.

 Background

-Shooto’s 183-pound South American champion, Carlos Alexandre Pereira, was expected to make his Bellator debut at this event.
+Shooto's 183-pound South American champion, Carlos Alexandre Pereira, was expected to make his Bellator debut at this event.

 Bellator Middleweight champion, Hector Lombard, was expected to compete in non-title, light heavyweight fight against UFC and Strikeforce veteran, Renato Sobral, at this event.
 However, for unknown reasons, Sobral was replaced by Trevor Prangley.

 The event drew a season high 269,000 viewers with the immediate repeat also drawing 160,000 viewers.